 The news, however, isn’t all bad.
 So far, we’ve lost less than one percent of the species on our planet which means that with a lot of hard work and dedication we can still fix this thing.

 Rocky Mountain Wild is hosting Colorado Endangered Species Week, May 14-20, 2017, with the national Endangered Species Day occurring on May 19.
-During this week, Rocky Mountain Wild will be organizing speakers, films, biologist lead hikes, service projects, and youth activities along the Front Range, with major events occurring in Boulder and Denver.
+During this week, Rocky Mountain Wild will be organizing speakers, films, fundraisers, and other activities along the Front Range, with major events occurring in Boulder and Denver.

 Not in the area?
 Find an Endangered Species Week event near you.

 We are still working on the schedule, but we do have confirmation of the following events: